ubco-db/office-hours/DEVELOPING.md

 2. Make sure you have [node](https://nodejs.org/en/download/), [yarn](https://classic.yarnpkg.com/en/docs/install), and [psql](https://blog.timescale.com/tutorials/how-to-install-psql-on-mac-ubuntu-debian-windows/) installed. `yarn -v` should be `1.x.x`.
 Do not get Yarn 2.
 Node should also be version 14.x.x.
 If it's not, install [nvm](https://github.com/nvm-sh/nvm)
 3. Run `yarn install` in this directory to get dependencies
 4. Run `yarn dev:db:up` to start the database via docker; `yarn dev:db:down` will stop it.
+5. Connect to the database and create two databases: `dev` and `test`
-5. Start the app in development with `yarn dev`
+6. Start the app in development with `yarn dev`
-6. Visit the app at http://localhost:3000
+7. Visit the app at http://localhost:3000/dev and seed the database
+8. Visit http://localhost:3000 to use the app!

 If you have any questions, feel free to reach out to a member of the team.
 If you think this document can be improved, make a PR!